Realtime Data-Efficient Portrait Stylization Based On Geometric Alignment

-Portrait stylization brings vivid artistic visual effects to human face photos from the style examples.
-The recent emerging of social networks and short video applications such as TikTok and Snapchat, and the convenience to novice users brought by mobile devices popularize portrait stylization, making it a high-demanding topic in both academia and industry.
-However, current methods in the industry are mainly trained on large scale manual created paired dataset, which is labor-intensive and financially expensive to prepare, costing enormous time and efforts of trained artists.
+Portrait stylization casts vivid artistic visual effects to face photos from style examples \cite{shih2014style, selim2016painting}.
+It has long been a hot research topic \cite{shih2014style, selim2016painting, kim2019u, yi2020unpaired, texler2021faceblit, han2021exemplar}, the recent emerging of social networks and short video applications such as TikTok and Snapchat brings increasing popularity to it.
+Given the user preference for immediate responses and dynamic interactions on mobile devices, real-time capability is a highly desired feature.
+The demand for high-quality real-time portrait stylization methods has become a critical area of focus, garnering attention from both academic and industrial spheres.